daniele-hk/C-Exercise/Array-challange1/README.md

-A simple program to check the type of iput that an user entered.
+A simple program to check the type of an input.